Authored by the expert who managed and guided the team behind the Sweden Property Pack

 Are there minimum-stay rules and maximum nights-per-year caps for Airbnbs in Sweden as of 2026?

-As of early 2026, Sweden has no nationwide minimum-stay requirement or maximum nights-per-year cap for Airbnb rentals, which sets it apart from cities like Amsterdam or Paris that impose strict annual limits.
+As of early 2026, Sweden has no national minimum-stay rule and no national maximum nights-per-year cap for Airbnb rentals.

 Do I have to live there, or can I Airbnb a secondary home in Sweden right now?